staltz/ppppp-db/protospec.md

   metadata: {
     dataHash: ContentHash | null // blake3 hash of the `content` object serialized
     dataSize: number // byte size (unsigned integer) of the `content` object serialized
-    identity: string | 'self' | 'any' // blake3 hash of an identity tangle root msg, or the string 'self', or 'any'
+    account: string | 'self' | 'any' // blake3 hash of an account tangle root msg, or the string 'self', or 'any'
-    identityTips: Array<string> | null // list of blake3 hashes of identity tangle tips, or null
+    accountTips: Array<string> | null // list of blake3 hashes of account tangle tips, or null
     tangles: {
       // for each tangle this msg belongs to, identified by the tangle's root
       [rootMsgHash: string]: {